 Also, an interesting area is located on the mountain plateau of one of the spurs of the Vakhsh Range, located north of the city of Nurek.
 Located on a plateau in the east-west direction, there are hundreds of karst sinkholes that haven’t previously been investigated.
 Very interesting is the karst area on the border with Kyrgyzstan.
 This is the Kuramin Range, where in ancient times silver and lead ores were mined in cave mines.
 Villagers say that in ancient times, and during the rule of the Bolsheviks, the local rulers hid treasures in deep caves.

-We plan to carry out this expedition in the summer 2019 in order to explore and study all karst regions.
-Dates depend on group.
-We are planning to start from the northern part of Tajikistan to explore the karst areas of the Kuraminski Range.
 Further, our route to the south will allow us seeing and exploring areas of Eastern Pamir and the Tajik Depression.
 We plan to explore the salt crust of Khoja Mumin and Khoja States in the vicinity of Dushanbe, as well as to the south.
 These are giant salt mountains with salt caves where fantastic cave formations have developed.

 Further, the expedition will continue to the northeast, where we are going to continue our speleological exploration in the karst regions to the northeast of the city of Nurek (South Tajikistan).
 Here in the northwestern spur of the Vakhsh ridge on a large kast plateau, numerous sinkholes were formed, these formed in the layers of gypsum and limestone rocks.